Mr I. Mohammed – Head of History

 This second module provides the opportunity for a theme based overview of the relationship between the rulers and ruled in Medieval England.
 There is some depth study when considering the rule of William I as this overlaps with the events of 1066.
 The idea of invasion and settlement (and collision!) is part of the study of 1066.
 The choice of the content gives all pupils an understanding of the main events in Medieval England as well as a small appreciation of events in Wales and Scotland when looking at the reign of Edward I. Furthermore there is a chance to study the Crusades as an event running parallel to the main part of the module – this religious conflict is covered when looking at the reign of King Richard I. Other monarchs studied include King John, Richard II and Richard III.

-This study provides an opportunity for a theme based overview of the relationship between the rulers and ruled in Tudor and Stuart England.
-Key issues such as power and religion that run throughout the period are studied in depth and the continuity and change of this explored whilst keeping the chronology of the period in perspective.
+This study provides an opportunity for a theme-based overview of the relationship between the rulers and ruled in Tudor and Stuart England.
+Key issues such as monarchy, parliament, power and religion that run throughout the period are studied in depth, and the continuity and change of this explored whilst keeping the chronology of the period in perspective.
 Life for ordinary people during this period is examined and contrasted with both the situation in the UK today and other countries at that time.
 In keeping with a multi-cultural school, some study of black and Asian people and cultures is included to give students with diverse backgrounds a clearer understanding of how their cultural history connects with Tudor and Stuart history.
-Links with the second unit of Native Americans and the Year 9 unit of slavery are also highlighted to create context and an understanding of change and continuity across time periods.
+Links with the second unit on African Kingdoms and the Year 9 unit of slavery are also highlighted to create context and an understanding of change and continuity across time periods.

-Module 2: Rulers and the Ruled – Native Americans
+Module 2: Rulers and the Ruled – Pre-colonial African Kingdoms

 A study of how expansion of trade and colonisation, industrialisation and political changes affected the United Kingdom, including the local area.